Print

 1. For best results, please weigh your ingredients using a digital scale.
 Because measuring cups vary in size and shape, they are not accurate for bread baking.
 You want the flour to water ratio to be correct!

 2. For a more soft and pliable dough, you can increase the water up to 300 g- 325 g total.
-Please use a cloth lined bowl (instead of the Dutch oven) for the second rise.
+Please use a cloth lined bowl or proofing basket (instead of the Dutch oven) for the second rise.

 3. You will need a 5 1/2 or 6 quart Dutch oven for baking